geodezyx.time_series package

 - discont_manu_click(fig=1)

-manual discontinuities are both recorded in the “main” discont list and in a new discont_manu list, thus the manual discontinuites can be identified
+Manual discontinuities are recorded in both the “main” discont list and a separate discont_manu list for identification.

 - enddate()

-Method to get the last epoch of the data in the TimeSerie
+Get the last epoch of the data in the TimeSerie.

 - Return type: